Binary economics: Academic criticism

-Kelso's writings were not well received by academic economists.
-Milton Friedman said of The Capitalist Manifesto "the book's economics was bad ... the interpretation of history, ludicrous; and the policy recommended, dangerous" and recalls a debate where even the moderator Clark Kerr "lost his cool as a moderator and attacked [Kelso's arguments] vigorously".
-Paul Samuelson, another Nobel Memorial Prize in Economic Sciences winner, told the U.S. Congress that Kelso's theories were a "cranky fad" not accepted by mainstream economists, but Kelso's ideas on promoting wider capital ownership nevertheless significantly influenced the passing of legislation promoting employee ownership.
+Milton Friedman dismissed The Capitalist Manifesto, stating "the book's economics was bad ... the interpretation of history, ludicrous; and the policy recommended, dangerous."
+He recalled a debate where the moderator Clark Kerr "lost his cool as a moderator and attacked [Kelso's arguments] vigorously".
+Paul Samuelson, another Nobel Memorial Prize in Economic Sciences winner, told the U.S. Congress that Kelso's theories were a "cranky fad" not accepted by mainstream economists.